 "No gravimetrics, no light, no temperature readings, nothin'," said Zoe, who had leaned over Deader's right shoulder to peruse the data.
 "Like it isn't there.
 Like nothin's out there but empty space."

 "Remember, folks," Deader went on, "this is a world nearly twice the size of Earth-That-Was, making it easily the largest Earth-like world in this system that we or anyone else know of."

 shielded," said Mal.
 He had to admit to feeling fascinated.
 "How?
 The

 "That's why we're going to Londinium," said Deader.
 "Our special passenger can tell you.
 He's a scientist.
 He, along with other Lichungyun scientists, have figured out how the Lens works."

-"The device that shields Lichungyun from detection.
+"The 'Lens'?" said the crew."The device that shields Lichungyun from detection.
 It was discovered shortly after the first colonists landed."
 She turned and stared at Mal, then at the others.
 "A device that was made, believe it or not, by aliens."